Alison Phipps (refugee researcher): Public events and statements

 She was one of the academics who resigned in March 2021 in protest from the UKRI Arts and Humanities Research Council international development panel at the cutting of Uk government research funding for 900 projects.
 Phipps was also highly critical of the UK's 'evil' immigration policy after 27 refugees died attempting to cross the English Channel in an unsuitable boat in November 2021.

 Publications

 She has 128 academic publications and media outputs in 2021.

 She is a frequent contributor to the Scottish newspaper "the National".

 Poetry

-Phipps published her first poetry collection Through Wood in 2009 and another, The Warriors Who Do Not Fight, a collaboration with Tawona Sitole, in 2018.
+Phipps published her first poetry collection Through Wood in 2009 and another, The Warriors Who Do Not Fight, a collaboration with Tawona Sithole, in 2018.

 In November 2024, a collaborative collection of poetry, together with Khawla Badwan, "Keep telling of Gaza" was published.

 Editorships

 She co-edits Tourism and Cultural Change journal and books, Languages, Intercultural Communication and Education and is on the editorial board of Language and Intercultural Communication, Critical Multilingualism Studies, and Hospitality and Society.